 What are Restorative Practices ?

 In today's rapidly evolving societal landscape, fostering a culture of inclusivity, understanding, and collaboration is more crucial than ever.
 Restorative Practices (RP) offer a transformative approach to building strong relationships, resolving conflicts, and promoting a sense of belonging within organizations.
-To build a truly restorative culture, communities need strategies that they can use daily in order to create supportive environments where individuals feel valued, heard, and empowered to engage in meaningful dialogue.
-This is especially true when holding crucial conversations around ideas that invoke differing points of views and understanding.
-Implementing RP can only enhance communication and teamwork within the group, and can also help cultivate a sense of community that transcends physical boundaries and impacts those they serve.

 What is Restorative Practices? from IIRP